skip to content

 Robert Hickey's performance as Maurice was not consistently convincing.
 There were several of his lines, particularly as he interacted with Father Patrick, that sounded a bit too careful for a common boy from somewhere in Connaught.
 It may not be entirely his fault, though.
 The blame may best lie with Kirk Jones, who wrote this character as an amazingly wise and savvy lad—a step away from what a real lad would likely be.
 YES, SOMEBODY NEEDED TO MAKE INNOCENT COMMENTS ABOUT THE CATHOLIC CHURCH It may have been a bit impossible to have delivered those lines in the rough and touble way one would expect them from a country boy.

 The Western Irish tradition of ignoring strangers is touched upon in the film.
 Father Patrick laments to Maurice that he feels isolated in Tullymore: people know he won't be staying long, so they haven't befriended him.
 You can also sense it in the way that the people in the street don't even turn to glance at Jim Kelly as he leaves the village for the last time.
-NOTE ALSO THAT THE ISOLATED INTERIM PRIEST IS, BECAUSE OF HIS ISOLATION AND HIS DESIRE FOR INCLUSION, NOT ABLE TO BE THE MORAL CONSCIENCE OF THE VILLAGE IN THE SAME WAY THEIR REGULAR PRIEST WOULD BE.
+NOTE ALSO THAT THE ISOLATED INTERIM PRIEST IS, BECAUSE OF HIS ISOLATION AND HIS DESIRE TO BE INCLUDED, NOT ABLE TO BE THE MORAL CONSCIENCE OF THE VILLAGE IN THE SAME WAY THEIR REGULAR PRIEST WOULD BE.
 IT IS OF COURSE UP TO HIM TO PLAY AN UNWITTING AVENGER IN KNOCKING LIZZIE INTO THE OCEAN---A SORT OF DEUS EX MACHINA WITH A CATHOLIC TWIST.
 SHE GETS WHAT SHE DESERVES, IN THE FILM'S COMIC WAY OF BEING.

 2f.
 How does the film "make its case"? (for example: by emotional appeal, alienation effect, manipulation of point-of-view, documentary authority, symbolism, race/gender assignments, etc. Give examples.)